x-englishwordnet/xewn/index.senses.md

 ### index.sense
 - all sensekeys are generated
+- if the sense is described as having case in the lemma form, only the cased sensekey appears in the index
+- this is a one-one mapping between synset offset and sensekey
+- index lookup is case-sensitive but may be case-insensitive

+### index.sense.pools
+- all sensekeys are generated
 - if the sense is described as having case in the lemma form:
     - the lower-cased sensekey comes first
     - the cased sensekey comes immediately after
 - index lookup, if case-insensitive,  will presumably land on the first one

-### index.sense.cased
-- all sensekeys are generated
-- if the sense is described as having case in the lemma form, only the cased sensekey appears in the index
-- this is a one-one mapping between synset offset and sensekey
-- index lookup may be case-sensitive or case-insensitive

 ### index.sense.legacy
 - all sensekeys are lower-cased and come from the *dc:identifier* attribute